<img alt="" src="https://secure.plan2twin.com/219004.png" style="display:none;">

 • Halted retail and food sales

-And not all data disasters are external.
-Equipment failure, natural disasters, or employee sabotage can also take systems offline.
+Other risks may include equipment failure, natural disasters, or internal sabotage that can take systems offline.

 ISO standards: The gold benchmark for data security